jcoding253/terraform-aws-vpc-p1/README.md

 #Future goals: In this project, I learned how to use repo branches to manage 3 versions of my project.
 For my next project, these are my goals:

--create modulated environments for prod and dev

--explore the use of workspaces, variables.tf and auto.tfvars

--create a directory for examples and testing
+    -create modulated environments for prod and dev -explore the use of workspaces, variables.tf and auto.tfvars -create a directory for examples and testing
     -use the "Terraform Modules Directory" to put together my project rather than writing the code from scratch, documentation, and video resources like I have in the past.
-I have enough foundational knowledge to use copied resources, learn how they work and adjust them to my needs now.
+This will be much more efficient and versatile.

 #2 To start, prior to running the script you also need to establish credentials access.
 I suggest setting up SSO with AWS Config.
 I saved my steps in the file "aws_sso_setup_directions.md".
 I also had to go into the AWS EC2 console and generate a key-pair .pem file, which I saved in the ~/.ssh directory on my local machine.
 I named it "web-key", which needs to match the main.tf code under "aws_instance".